Hydrocodone Abuse and Side Effects

 - Dermatological changes: Skin rashes.

-If you or a loved one are struggling to stop using opiates like hydrocodone or codeine, you may need help from an accredited treatment program like Zinnia Healing.
+If you or a loved one are struggling to stop using opiates like hydrocodone or codeine, you may need help from an accredited treatment program like Zinnia Health.
 We can help free you from the symptoms of hydrocodone abuse in a safe and supportive environment.
-Call us at (855) 430-9349 24/7, and we’ll help you with the first steps to getting clean.
+Call us at (855) 430-9439 24/7.

 What Are the Long-Term Side Effects of Hydrocodone Abuse?